Namrata Joshi

 image.png

 • Creating a chart listing items from highest to lowest % protein.
-I created a bar graph chart containing the top 5 items having highest to lowest % protein values
+I created a bar graph chart containing the top 5 items having the highest to lowest % protein values

 image.png